ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 Working with BIDS compliant datasets allows us to easily launch various pipelines and create BIDS compliant derivatives (e.g., standardized, machine-readable outputs from processing pipelines).
 The proper way of storing such derivatives is detailed [here](https://bids-specification.readthedocs.io/en/latest/02-common-principles.html#storage-of-derived-datasets).
 Using the `datalad-containers` extension, we can launch [MRIQC](https://mriqc.readthedocs.io/en/latest/) and generate image quality metrics for structural MRI scans.
 ReproNim has made a ton of popular neuroimaging pipelines available to install as a Datalad dataset (https://github.com/ReproNim/containers), and the link has more information on how to use this dataset in conjunction with `datalad-containers`.
 You may also find it helpful to review the commands covered in the [containers section](http://handbook.datalad.org/en/latest/code_from_chapters/ABCD.html#computational-reproducibility) of this week’s [DataLad lecture](https://youtu.be/udLVUyZQanw?t=1962).

-Step 1: Based on the 1st protocol outlined in the above linked [derivative storage guide](https://bids-specification.readthedocs.io/en/latest/02-common-principles.html#storage-of-derived-datasets), create a `derivatives` directory at the root of (i.e., at the same level of) `data` and a separate directory called `mriqc` within the `derivatives` directory.
+Step 1: Based on the 1st protocol outlined in the above linked [derivative storage guide](https://bids-specification.readthedocs.io/en/latest/02-common-principles.html#storage-of-derived-datasets), create a `derivatives` directory within the `data` directory and a directory called `mriqc` within the `derivatives`.
+Save the change `datalad save -m "adding new folders"`

 Step 2: At the root of your `week8_analysis` directory, install the aforementioned ReproNim Datalad dataset using: `datalad install -d . ///repronim/containers`

 Step 3: BIDS pipelines require a work directory, and it is preferable for it to be ignored by Git.
 From the root directory, run the following: `echo "workdir/" > .gitignore && datalad save -m "Ignore workdir" .gitignore`

+Step 4: If you have not downloaded the content in all `anat` folders, run the following `datalad get data/sub-*/anat/*`

-Step 4: Use `datalad containers-run` to run MRIQC on sub-01’s T1w data and output the results to the `mriqc` directory we just created.
+Step 5: Use `datalad containers-run` to run MRIQC on sub-01’s T1w data and output the results to the `mriqc` directory we just created.
 Hint: This will require specifying a path to a container (see [here](https://github.com/ReproNim/containers#a-typical-workflow) for an example of how to specify the container and other arguments of interest), the input path, output path, the participant of interest, the modality of interest, and the work directory to be used.
 If you need help with using the `datalad containers-run` command you can always type `datalad containers-run --help`.
-The [MRIQC documentation](https://mriqc.readthedocs.io/en/latest/) also provides additional information on how to specify MRIQC specific arguments.
+The [MRIQC documentation](https://mriqc.readthedocs.io/en/latest/running.html) also provides additional information on how to specify MRIQC specific arguments.

 Assuming these steps were executed successfully, you should now be able to access the following filepath from the `mriqc` directory: `sub-01/anat/sub-01_T1w.json`.
 This JSON file contains a variety of different image quality metrics; you can find the abbreviations and explanations [here](https://mriqc.readthedocs.io/en/latest/iqms/t1w.html).
 What is the contrast to noise ratio for sub-01’s T1w scan?